 When food energy is not coming in through your mouth, your body keeps running by pulling energy out of storage.
 Glycogen is your easily accessed energy storage tank because it is essentially stored glucose, which is easy to burn.

 The glycogen containers inside of you are small and get used up quickly.
 Fat, on the other hand, contains a lot of stored energy.
-Fat is hard to access because fat release is blocked when insulin is elevated in your blood.
+Fat is hard to access because the fat release is blocked when insulin is elevated in your blood.

 Stretching out the length of time between your meals will deplete glycogen and lower insulin and likely result in more noticeable belly rumbles.